Cocaine Addiction

 Cocaine is a powerful central nervous system stimulant derived from the leaves of the Erythroxylum coca plant, which grows primarily in South America.
 Indigenous cultures historically used coca leaves for mild stimulant effects, but modern chemical processing concentrates the active compound into cocaine hydrochloride.

-In medical settings, clinicians occasionally use cocaine as a topical anesthetic during certain ear, nose, and throat procedures because it can numb tissue and constrict blood vessels.
-Outside controlled medical use, cocaine is an illegal recreational drug with high addiction potential.
+In medical settings, clinicians occasionally use cocaine as a topical anesthetic during certain nasal procedures because it can numb tissue and constrict blood vessels.
+Outside of controlled medical use, cocaine is an illegal recreational drug with high addiction potential.

 Street cocaine typically appears as a fine white powder.
 Dealers often dilute it with substances such as sugars, local anesthetics, or other stimulants to increase profit.
 Increasingly, cocaine supplies are contaminated with synthetic opioids like fentanyl, which significantly raises the risk of accidental overdose.